 - 1 teaspoon kosher salt

 - 2 cups raisins

-In the bowl of a stand mixer, stir into the active dry yeast and let sit for five minutes until foamy.
+- In the bowl of a stand mixer, stir the active dry yeast and water together and let sit for 5 minutes until foamy.